fati-ma/nd00333-capstone/starter_file/README.md

 - Demo of a sample request sent to the endpoint and its response

 This is the [screen recording](https://drive.google.com/file/d/1l-SsdZaxuax_kXFa4OrNeR-vpDNwJPAk/view?usp=sharing) of the project.

+## Future Improvements

+- Using another primary metric other than accuracy
+- Using larger dataset